openshift/enhancements/enhancements/network/ovn-secondary-networks.md

 `OverlayNetwork`s, and will render and provision the corresponding `NetworkAttachmentDefinition`s.

+**Note**: the subnet attribute is an array where the user can define a single CIDR for each IP familty (one for IPv4, another for IPv6).
-**Note**: the subnet attribute requires some validation, especially *if* the subnet has external connectivity: we need to assure the uniqueness of the subnet on these overlay networks, and when the provisioned overlay has external connectivity, we need to furthermore assure that its range does not clash with the node CIDRs, cluster CIDR, and service CIDR.
-An error will be thrown when the provided range clashes with the aforementioned CIDRs.
+Each of the subnet attributes requires some validation, especially *if* the subnet has external connectivity: we need to assure the uniqueness of the subnet on these overlay networks, and when the provisioned overlay has external connectivity, we need to furthermore assure that its range does not clash with the node CIDRs, cluster CIDR, and service CIDR.
+A new cluster condition will be added, marking the network as `Degraded`, should this happen.
+IPAM will be provided (within the supplied range) for the pods attached to the subnet.
+The .1 IPs will be excluded from the subnet range, and reserved for gateway addresses - which will only be used *if* the network has external connectivity.

 **Note:** reasons for the `OverlayNetwork` to be degraded can be:
 - the provided subnet does not have available IPs within the range.